Robert Noyce: Education

 While Noyce was an undergraduate, he was fascinated by the field of physics and took a course in the subject that was taught by professor Grant Gale.
-Gale obtained two of the very first transistors ever produced by Bell Labs and showed them off to his class.
+Gale obtained two of the first transistors ever produced by Bell Labs and showed them off to his class.
 Noyce was hooked.
 Gale suggested that he apply to the doctoral program in physics at MIT, which he did.

 Noyce had a mind so quick that his graduate school friends called him "Rapid Robert".
 He received his doctorate in physics from MIT in 1953.